Wednesday, August 31, 2016

 JEEP MOMMA JEEP TIP

-However, one piece of advice, make sure you have your hand over the insert when popping it off with the flat head screwdriver.
+A good idea is to put your hand over the insert when popping it off with the flat head screwdriver.
 I didn't do this on one, and it went flying into the engine.
 Luckily for me, it fell thru all the way to the ground.

 STEP 2